-10.5.1 Research participants should be compensated appropriately for their time
+10.3.4 Research participants should be compensated appropriately for their time;

-- 10.5.1.1 Time payments should be made at rates commensurate with unskilled labour rates.
-This acknowledges that trial participation (while valuable) does not necessarily require special skills and training, but does entail expending effort.
-For example, hourly rates for unskilled civil engineering workers are approximately R10.00 per hour in South Africa. - 10.5.1.2 The above recommendation recognises that payment is being made for what the 'work' of research participation is worth, and not what the participants' actual time is worth. - 10.5.1.3 Even if participants are not formally employed, it could be considered that participation in research may compete with efforts to find other similar economic opportunities and that participants forgo other opportunities while they are engaged in research, therefore participants should be compensated for their time. - 10.5.1.4 Investigators will be asked to estimate the amount of time participants will spend engaged in research activities for each research visit.
+- 10.3.4.1 Time payments should be made at rates commensurate with unskilled labour rates.
+This acknowledges that research participation (while valuable) does not necessarily require special skills and training, but does entail expending effort. - 10.3.4.2 The above recommendation recognises that payment is being made for what the 'work' of research participation is worth, and not what the participants' actual time is worth. - 10.3.4.3 Even if participants are not formally employed, it could be considered that participation in research may compete with efforts to find other similar economic opportunities and that participants forgo other opportunities while they are engaged in research, therefore participants should be compensated for their time. - 10.3.4.4 Investigators will be asked to estimate the amount of time participants will spend engaged in research activities for each research visit.

-10.5.2 Research participants may be compensated for inconvenience.
+10.3.4 Research participants may be compensated for inconvenience.

-- 10.5.2.1 In some studies, including phase I and phase IIa, participants will be required to undergo certain procedures that may cause inconvenience or discomfort.
-Consideration should be given to compensating participants for this inconvenience, over and above time payments. - 10.5.2.2 Payment amounts for inconvenient procedures should reasonably reflect the extent of such inconvenience.
-For example: the inconvenience attached to answering a simple and unobtrusive questionnaire may be lower than a blood draw. - 10.5.2.3 Slightly higher payments for inconvenience may complement time payments that usually turn out to be very modest. - 10.5.2.
-Investigators will be asked to judge whether participants will undergo certain inconvenient or uncomfortable procedures at select trial visits.
+- 10.3.4.1 In some studies participants will be required to undergo certain procedures that may cause inconvenience or discomfort.
+Consideration should be given to compensating participants for this inconvenience, over and above time payments. - 10.3.4.2 Payment amounts for inconvenient procedures should reasonably reflect the extent of such inconvenience.
+For example: the inconvenience attached to answering a simple and unobtrusive questionnaire may be lower than a blood draw. - 10.3.4.3 Slightly higher payments for inconvenience may complement time payments that usually turn out to be very modest.

+10.3.4.4.
+Investigators will be asked to judge whether participants will undergo certain inconvenient or uncomfortable procedures at select research visits.

-- 10.5.3 Research participants should be reimbursed for their expenses - 10.5.3.1 Direct costs incurred by participants for research participation should be reimbursed. - 10.5.3.2 Investigators will be asked to estimate costs that participants will incur because of their research participation. - 10.5.3.3 The costs of participation should be established in consultation with community representatives who may be familiar with expenses for, for example, travel, parking, meals or child-care.
-Investigators are well-placed to consult representatives regarding these expenses. - 10.5.3.4 The cost for participants of being away from their individual place of work should not be considered.
+10.3.5 Research participants should be reimbursed for their expenses

+- 10.3.5.1 Direct costs incurred by participants for research participation should be reimbursed. - 10.3.5.2 Investigators will be asked to estimate costs that participants will incur because of their research participation. - 10.3.5.3 The costs of participation should be established in consultation with community representatives who may be familiar with expenses for, for example, travel, parking, meals or child-care.
+Investigators are well-placed to consult representatives regarding these expenses. - 10.3.5.4 The cost for participants of being away from their individual place of work should not be considered.